Mvk122/UOM-CompSci-Notes/implementingSystemOnChip/week2/1_Simulation.md

 	* A rough estimate can be made with annotations.
 * Can do things that are not easily made into actual hardware eg:
 	* While statements.
-	* The test environment can respond to the state of the device under test without building an explicit RTL
+	* The test environment can respond to the state of the device under test without building an explicit RTL machine to do it and wiring up the appropriate connections etc.